AdobeDocs/analytics.en/help/analyze/analysis-workspace/faq.md

   </tr>
   <tr>
    <td colname="col1"> <p>How do you implement Analysis Workspace? </p> </td>
    <td colname="col2"> <p>No special implementation is required.
 Analysis Workspace is available to all companies with Analytics Standard or Premium.
 However, standard permissions to content (such as report suites and project components) apply, and for curating and sharing projects.
-See <a href="../../analyze/analysis-workspace/frequently-asked-questions-analysis-workspace.md#section_FD3737DE452F4F6CA181F13FF3DC668F" format="dita" scope="local"> Administration and Access Requirements</a>. </p> </td>
+See <a href="/help/analyze/analysis-workspace/frequently-asked-questions-analysis-workspace.md#section_FD3737DE452F4F6CA181F13FF3DC668F"  > Administration and Access Requirements</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Does Analysis Workspace change pre-configured reports in Adobe Analytics? </p> </td>